tomcatling/e-c-notebooks/README.md

 ./run_remote_server.sh
 ```

 Remember that notebooks which you develop remotely do not exist in the repository unless you add them.
-Adding them from the remote machine is more difficult because the `notebooks` directory is not set up as a git repository.
+Adding them from the remote machine is more difficult because the `notebooks` directory itself is not connected to git or codecommit.

 For running a job remotely from your local machine:
 ```bash